AlcoholRehabHelp Logo

 How Does Alcohol Affect Liver Health?

 Alcohol can take a severe toll on your health.
-For example, alcohol misuse can damage your liver and cause alcoholic liver disease.5
+For example, chronic alcohol consumption can damage your liver and cause alcoholic liver disease.5

 Alcoholic liver disease is a health condition that can occur after years of heavy drinking.
-When you drink heavily over a long period, scarring and cirrhosis can occur, this is the final phase of alcoholic liver disease.5
+Heavy alcohol consumption over a long period can cause scarring and cirrhosis.
+These mark the final phase of alcoholic liver disease.5

 Not everyone who misuses alcohol will develop alcoholic liver disease.
-However, your chances increase the longer you drink and the more alcohol you consume.5
+However, your chances increase the longer you drink and the heavier your alcohol consumption is.5

 While alcoholic liver disease is common in people between 40 and 50 years old, men are more likely to have it than women.
-That said, women may develop alcoholic liver disease with less exposure to alcohol than men.
-Anyone with a family history of liver disease is at a higher risk for it.5 Diet, gender, age, race, and co-occurring liver conditions also affect your risk.6
+Women may develop alcoholic liver disease with less exposure to alcohol than men.
+Anyone with a family history of liver disease is at a higher risk.

 Symptoms of Alcohol-Induced Liver Disease

-If you are concerned that you may have alcoholic liver disease, your doctor will likely perform a blood test, take a liver biopsy, and perform a function test of your liver.5 They may also run other tests to rule out other possible health conditions.
+If you’re concerned that you may have alcoholic liver disease, your doctor will likely perform a blood test, take a liver biopsy, and perform a function test of your liver.5 They may also run other tests to rule out other possible health conditions.

 • Abdominal pain